This article was originally published in 2013.

 We introduce you to the many faces of the Barbican, from curating to marketing, press to programming, gardening to gift shop, as we meet the people that bring the Barbican Centre to life every day.

-Taking a break from guiding us around the Barbican Estate, we speak to Thomas Kohut, one of the Barbican’s Architecture Tour guides.
+Taking a break from guiding us around the Barbican Estate, we speak to Thomas Kohut, a former Barbican Architecture Tour guide.

-Thomas leads architecture tours of the Barbican Estate most weekends.
+Thomas led architecture tours of the Barbican Estate most weekends.
 He came to architecture and design via an English degree and a brief stint as an agent in the theatre industry.
-He now spends the week in policy and public affairs for a Westminster Think Tank and is also a member of the London Symphony Chorus, and sings regularly at the Barbican with the LSO.

 How long have you been working at the Barbican?